Dpakkk/fire_prediction/README.md

 # fire_prediction
-This include all steps from data cleaning to model implementation.
+This project includes all steps from data cleaning to model implementation.